The world champion in coffee drinking!

 The Finns have the highest coffee per capita consumption worldwide with 12.2 kg of coffee.
 Coffee in Finland is 33g of coffee every day, which is equivalent to 3.6 cups a day.
 The Germans manage only 7.2 kg!

 - Axel Käg from Turku was the first Finn to try coffee in 1637 on a journey to Persia.
 Axel Käg was at that time the valet of the Duke of Schleswig-Holstein.

 - During the Second World War coffee was rationed or it was only coffee substitute available.

-- A ban on coffee was at the time of Swedish rule from 1756 to 1761 and a few times in the 19th century for a short time.
+- A ban on coffee in Finland was at the time of Swedish rule from 1756 to 1761 and a few times in the 19th century for a short time.

 - Already in the 19th century, the Finns were the number one in coffee consumption.

 - Founded in 1876, the coffee roastery plant Paulig has a monopoly and serves about 90% of the Finnish coffee market.

 - Thanks to the typical Finnish light roast, more coffee can be produced in less time at more favorable conditions.

 - Paulig runs the coffee shop chain “Robert’s Coffee“.